 With the beginning of a new year also comes another season of shiver-inducing winter.
 You especially have to be careful of your oral health during this time of year because the cold weather may leave you susceptible to common dental problems.
-Follow these winter dental tips to protect your teeth from frigid temperatures.
+Follow these winter dental tips to protect your teeth from frigid temperatures in and around Everett.

-Most people are familiar with the daily recommendation of consuming eight glasses of water a day.
-This is not just good for the body but also for the teeth and gums as it keeps the mouth moist.
+Most people are familiar with the daily recommendation of drinking eight glasses of water a day.
+This isn’t just good for the body; it’s also good for the teeth and gums because it keeps the mouth moist.
 Saliva is more prone to dry up during cold temperatures, thus creating a buildup of bacteria.
-Stay hydrated by drinking WATER and not soda pop or other sugary beverages.
+Stay hydrated by drinking water rather than drinks high in sugar.

-If it’s so cold to the point where you can see your own breath, then consider limiting time spent outdoors.
-A sudden drop in temperature can cause the teeth to expand and contract, thus elevating the risk of a surface hairline fractures.
-If you must venture outside, then dress warmly and consider wearing a scarf over your face to trap heat near your mouth.
+If it’s cold enough outside for you to see your breath, limit time spent outdoors.
+A sudden drop in temperature can cause the teeth to expand and contract, thus elevating the risk of a surface hairline fracture.
+When you are outside, dress warmly and consider wearing a scarf over your face to trap heat near your mouth.

-If you have sensitive teeth, then cold weather may exacerbate the sensitivity.
-This may carry over when brushing your teeth.
-If you’re feeling any form of pain or irritation, then our oral surgeons recommend using toothpaste for sensitive teeth and a toothbrush with soft bristles.
+If you have sensitive teeth, cold weather can make this condition worse.
+If you’re feeling any form of pain or irritation when you brush, our oral surgeons recommend using toothpaste for sensitive teeth and a toothbrush with soft bristles.

 Pay attention to any uncomfortable sensations in your mouth in response to the cold weather.
-If you notice even a slight discomfort, then book an appointment with Mukilteo Dental Arts.
-Our highly experienced team of family dentists and endodontists can provide necessary care and recommend further winter dental tips to keep your teeth healthy.
+If you notice discomfort, contact us at Mukilteo Dental Arts.
+Our highly experienced team of family dentists and endodontists can provide necessary care and recommend further winter dental tips to keep your teeth healthy in Everett.

 General family dentistry for Mukilteo, Everett, Lynnwood, Edmonds & Mill Creek